fieldkit/patina/README.md

 `# 📱 FieldKit Mobile App

 Stay ahead in the field with FieldKit mobile app.
-Here's everything you need to get started to build the fieldkit app.
+Here's everything you need to get started to build the FieldKit app.

 This version is for contributors or developers, to download the [Android app](https://play.google.com/store/apps/details?id=com.fieldkit) or the [iOS app](https://apps.apple.com/us/app/fieldkit-org/id1463631293).